Upland South: Geography

 The Encyclopædia Britannica defines the Upper South as the states of North Carolina, Tennessee, Virginia, Kentucky, and West Virginia.
 The Upper/Upland South is also described in the Encyclopædia Britannica as the "Yeoman South," in contrast to the "Plantation South."

 The Upland South, being defined by landforms, also includes parts of Lower South states, such as northwestern South Carolina (the Upstate), North Georgia, North Alabama, and northeastern Mississippi.
 It also includes parts of some Northern states, such as Southern Illinois (generally the Shawnee Hills region), Southern Indiana, Southern Ohio, and extreme southwestern Pennsylvania.
-Eastern Oklahoma and western Maryland are generally included as well.
-In the same way, the Upland South usually does not include parts of some Upper South states.
-This includes areas such as eastern Arkansas, the Missouri Bootheel, the Purchase area of Kentucky, West Tennessee, a Lower or Deep South region called the Mid-South, and the coastal lowlands of North Carolina, Virginia, and Maryland, located in the Tidewater region.
+Eastern Oklahoma, North Texas, and Western Maryland are generally included as well.

+In the same way, the Upland South usually doesn't include parts of some Upper South states.
+This includes areas such as eastern Arkansas, the Missouri Bootheel, the Purchase area of Kentucky, and West Tennessee, which are part of a region called the Mid-South.
+It also doesn't include the coastal lowlands of North Carolina, Virginia, and Maryland, located in the Tidewater region.

 Despite these differences, the two terms, Upland South and Upper South, refer to the same general region—the northern part of the American South—and are frequently used synonymously.
 The corresponding terms, Lower South and Deep South, similarly refer to the same general region that is south of and lower in elevation, than the Upland or Upper South.
 Likewise, the terms Lower South and Deep South are often used interchangeably.

-History and culture
+History

 The Upland South differs from the Lowland South in several significant ways.
-This includes terrain, histories, economics, demographics, and settlement patterns.
+These include terrain, history and politics, economics, demographics, and settlement patterns.